Charles Ruijs de Beerenbrouck: Career

+In 1919, a High Council of Labour was set up that advised on issues related to workers and social security.
+The Unemployment Insurance Emergency Act of 1919 provided temporary support to municipal unemployment funds, while the Meat Inspection Act of 1919 sought to prevent the sale of meat and meat products that posed a risk to public health.
+In 1920, the coverage of family allowances was extended to the entire civil service, while a subsidy scheme was set up that same year to encourage the homebuilding by private individuals and institutions.

 From 1925 to 1929 Ruijs de Beerenbrouck was Speaker of the House of Representatives.

 During his third cabinet Ruijs de Beerenbrouck had to deal with the worldwide Great Depression of 1929 and the early 1930s, which had crippling effects on the Dutch economy, effects which lasted longer than they did in most European countries.
 The depression led to high unemployment and poverty, as well as increasing social unrest.
 Ruijs de Beerenbrouck was forced to cut government expenses and to devalue the national currency, the Guilder, but these measures only worsened the effects of the economic crisis.

 In February 1933 the third Ruijs de Beerenbrouck cabinet ordered the bombing of the navy cruiser De Zeven Provinciën, when sailors aboard the cruiser, cruising near Sumatra, mutinied because of the cutting of their wages.
 Twenty three mutineers were killed, resulting in a prolonged controversy and recriminations.

 In 1933 Ruijs de Beerenbrouck became Speaker of the House of Representatives again.
 He remained in office until his death.